adammertel/historical-geocoding-assistant/manual/README.md

-# HISTORICAL GEOCODING ASSISTANT 1.4.0 – MANUAL
+# HISTORICAL GEOCODING ASSISTANT 1.4.2 – MANUAL

 ## 1 Description

-The “Historical Geocoding Assistant” is an open source browser-based application for assigning geographic coordinates in a more convenient and faster way than copy-pasting them from services such as Google Maps.
+The “Historical Geocoding Assistant” is an open-source browser-based application for assigning geographic coordinates in a more convenient and faster way than copy-pasting them from services such as Google Maps.
 The application was designed with historical projects in mind but is suitable for any geocoding work.

 ## 2 Table input